 You will also need to consider how you plan to nurture and advance leads after the show ends.
 Maybe you develop a custom e-blast thanking attendees for stopping by or perhaps the sales team sends one-to-one emails sharing additional information.
 No matter the strategy, planning in advance can make post-show follow up seamless and efficient, taking the pressure and stress off marketing directors once they arrive back in the office.

-Stand Out from the Crowd through Booth Design
+Stand Out from the Crowd through Effective Booth Design

 One of the easiest ways to drive traffic to your booth?
 Stand out from the crowd!
 Instead of developing creative that goes with the flow in the sea of endless booths, start a new trend all your own.
 For example, take the recent PACK EXPO 2018 booth Element designed and developed for our client, Fresh-Lock.